chennachaos/high-performance-matlab/_episodes/02-Running MATLAB on Sunbird.md

 ## Running a MATLAB script from the command line
-Many users of MATLAB often use it interactively via a graphical user interface (GUI) to debug and run programs.
+Many users of MATLAB often use it interactively via a Graphical User Interface (GUI) to debug and run programs.
 This is not an effective approach when we use MATLAB on a supercomputer.
-While it is possible to open MATLAB on a supercomputing machine in the GUI mode, it is not a recommended practice since its performance is heavily dependent on the internet speed and local X-Windows implemention.
+While it is possible to open MATLAB on a supercomputing machine in GUI mode, it is not a recommended practice since its performance is heavily dependent on the internet speed and local X-Windows implementation.

-Assuming that the MATLAB script file `matlabtest.m` is located in the present working directory, we use the following command to run MATLAB from the commandline.
-You can also use this functionality on your local computers.
+Assuming that the MATLAB script file `matlabtest.m` is located in the present working directory, we use the following command to run MATLAB from the command line.
+You can also use this functionality on your local computers:
 ~~~
 matlab -nosplash -nodesktop -nodisplay -r "run(matlabtest.m); quit;"
 ~~~
 {: .language-bash}

 > ## MATLAB Command line options
-> * `matlab` is the MATLAB executable
+> * `matlab` is the MATLAB executable.
-> * `-nosplash` prevents MATLAB from displaying the splash screen (logo, version, etc..)
+> * `-nosplash` prevents MATLAB from displaying the splash screen (logo, version, etc..).
-> * `-nodesktop` starts MATLAB without the desktop environment
+> * `-nodesktop` starts MATLAB without the desktop environment.
-> * `-nodisplay` suppresses the display of figures during MATLAB execution
+> * `-nodisplay` suppresses the display of figures during MATLAB execution.
-> * `-r` tells MATLAB to start running the specified command (or the script file with the list of commands)
+> * `-r` tells MATLAB to start running the specified command (or the script file with the list of commands).
 > * `"run(matlabtest.m); quit;"` MATLAB commands to run.
 If `quit` is not specified then the MATLAB session will remain open.
 {: .callout}

-You can also do this on Windows OS with the following command.
+You can also do this on Windows OS with the following command:
 ~~~
 "C:\replace with path to MATLAB installation folder\matlab.exe" -nosplash -nodesktop -nodisplay -r "run(matlabtest.m); quit;"
 ~~~